Juelin-Liu/npmetis/README.md

 `indices`: Adjacency lists in an array, must contain edges in both directions.

 `node_weight`: If provided, must have a length equal to the number of nodes in the graph.
+All weights should be greater than 0 (no zero entries).

 `edge_weight`: If provided, must have a length equal to the number of edges in the graph.
+All weights should be greater than 0 (no zero entries).

 `output`: The path to save the result, must end with `.npy`, the result will be saved as an int64_t NumPy array.